learn-co-curriculum/precollege-intro-software-engineering-track/day-5/lectures/object-orientation/LECTURE.md

-## Unit 5: Object Orientation - Lecture Notes
+## Object Orientation - Full Lecture

 ### Objective
 ***Students will be able to use and explain the function of objects to model real-life structures.***